 The longer the conflict went on the more damage to the wildlife; although that in itself is hard to judge because there was a complete lack of information from researchers of tourists for many, many years.
 However the general consensus – even after the conflict ended in 209 – was that Wilpattu would take a generation to recover.
 Infact, yet again, we have seen the resilience of nature come to the fore and a quite astonishing return to the glory days of its past.
 As many of you will know, the health of an eco-system can often be judged by the number of its Apex Predators and the increasing sightings of leopards in Wilpattu shows there is now a decent prey base for this big cat to thrive.

 In the last few years wildlife photographers and leopard lovers have returned to Wilpattu.
 It is still far from attracted the number of tourists which Yala does year round, but in a way that is a good thing, It also makes its ‘come back’ at a time when there is a lot more focus on the quality of your wildlife safari, rather than just a rushed visit at the weekend to tick off a leopard.
 Wilpattu national park has therefore attracted safari specialists specialised in low impact camps or small lodges and because it is a much bigger park than Yala, you can truly get lost in its large interior.
-We are looking to visit Wilpattu for the first time (ourselves) in May 2017 and are very excited about the prospect of having multiple days here to enjoy the resident wildlife.

 Because a visit to Wilpattu was not possible when we first visited Sri Lanka in 2002, we were drawn to Yala, which was just starting to gain and international reputation for reliable leopard sighting.
 I was very lucky on that first wildlife tour to Sri Lanka, to catch a glimpse of a female leopard in Uda Walawe national park, as I followed the south coast of the island linking up a few of the wildlife sanctuaries.
 However this brief sightings had been of a rather timid and nervous individual, and I did not have the opportunity to take a photograph.
 In those days Yala, was the Bandhavgarh or Ranthambhore of big cat reserves, where the male leopards have the same confidence and swagger of legendary tigers in India, such as Charger in Bandhavgarh or Bamboo Ram in Ranthambhore.
 So I was very keen to see up close what the magic in the air around Yala.
 On our very first evening leopard safari we came across a large male leopard, who as I had hoped appeared completely relaxed around the safari vehicles and allows us all to enjoy his evening territorial walk.